parallelcodefoundry/ParEval-Repo/data/XSBench/naive-llama3.3-cuda-to-omp/output-4/interactions/README.md.txt

 OPTIMIZE = yes
 DEBUG    = no
 PROFILE  = no
-OPENMP  = yes
+MPI      = no
 ```
 - Optimization enables the -O3 optimization flag.
 - Debugging enables the -g flag.
 - Profiling enables the -pg flag.
 When profiling the code, you may
 wish to significantly increase the number of lookups (with the -l
 flag) in order to wash out the initialization phase of the code.
-- OpenMP enables OpenMP support in the code.
+- MPI enables MPI support in the code.

 ## Running XSBench